AOYW/behavioral_research/pilot_survey/README.md

 `${lm://Field/4}` = maximum amount to be given on the later date (raw number to be parsed into integer in code)

+## Survey Response

+The survey responses are collected as an embedded data in `${e://Field/surveyResponse}` in the form of a stringified array of dict.
+Each dict contains the following keys.

+`loop`: Number of loop the response was from (in random order)

+`early`: the earlier date

+`late`: the later date

+`min`: minimum amount to receive on the later date

+`max`: maximum amount to receive on the later date

+`high`: the upper bound of which the respondent is willing to receive the money on the later date

+`low`: the lower bound of which the respondent is willing to receive the money on the later date

+`mean`: average of the upper and lower bound